 This is the hot water tank in a house or flat.
 Often you’ll need to turn on the immersion to get hot water for your sink/shower/bath.
-It usually take a few minutes for the water to get hot.
-After your done using the sink/shower/bath you’ll need to turn the immersion off, or else your heating bill will go up.
+It usually takes a few minutes for the water to get hot.
+After you’re done using the sink/shower/bath you’ll need to turn the immersion off, or else the heating bill will go up.

 This is another word for mom/mommy/mother.
 It was fun to get my mom a mother’s day card from Ireland that said Happy Mother’s Day Mammy.
 That said if you are in Ireland just know Mother’s day is in March (same as in the UK), and not in May like in Canada and the US.

 Short for million.
 You’ll usually hear it when someone says something like, “thanks a mil.”

 If someone is slagging you that means they’re teasing or mocking you.
 This is often done by friends and family.
 The Irish love the craic so if someone is slagging on you in Ireland it’s a good thing.